vanten-s/Femboy-Guide/Tutorials/Clothing.md

 # Introduction

 The basis of being a femboy is being a **fem**inine **boy**, and that doesn't imply wearing any specific clothing.
-However, most femboys wear a characteristic style of clothes that is based on the following pieces.
+However, most femboys wear a characteristic style of clothes that consists mainly on the pieces showcased below.

 # Top
 ## Hoodies

+A lot of crossdressers like to wear hoodies, specifically oversized ones, since they can be used to hide some of their masculine features like body shape and hair.

+*insert pics*

 ## Crop tops
 ## Shirts
 ## Arm warmers